roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  Ben was talking to the boys, who were jabbering excitedly and thanking him profusely — both for Cori and the car, which Ben told them would be ready on Monday.
 He invited them to come in after school then and say hi to Cori.
 They assured him they would and left, smiling and already counting the hours until they would see her again.

  "You sucked them, didn't you ," Ben asked Cori after they had left.
-Report_Story #1